 For all hash levels it should be possible to drop part of the output and maintain all capabilities for the new output size.

-Hash functions may claim lower capabilities than their implemented output and seed size suggest.
-Authors of such functions should generally advertise output and seed sizes according to capabilities.
+Hash functions may claim lower capabilities than their implemented output and key size suggest.
+Authors of such functions should generally advertise output and key sizes according to capabilities.

 A level 1 hash is useful for cases where there are absolutely no adversaries.
 Level 1 is what is usually referred to as a non-cryptographic hash.